Maternity Leave for Contractors: Advice from 5 Self-Employed Moms

 3. Build Your Contractor Tribe

-Freelance Marketer and Public Relations professional Kate Peters is getting ready for her second maternity leave this January.
-Peters says a reliable network of contractor colleagues—what she calls her “contractor tribe”—has been a big help in planning her leave.
+Freelance Marketer and Public Relations professional Kate Peters says a reliable network of contractor colleagues—what she calls her “contractor tribe”—has been a big help when planning her leave.

 “One of the greatest challenges with going out on your own is that it is just you, and you don’t have someone automatically filling in for you when you are out,” she says.
 “Thanks to my network of contractor friends and colleagues, I’ve been able to line things up for my clients so that they have a reliable substitute in place for me, and one that I feel confident will do great work in my absence.”